 Homebuyers who buy an older home or foreclosure often are frustrated by the difficulty of financing needed repairs and renovations.
 But a Federal Housing Administration home loan program offers some help.

-A 203(k) Rehabilitation Mortgage Insurance Program loan allows borrowers to wrap the cost of repairs and improvements into their home financing."We've seen tremendous growth in the use of these loans across the country, especially in areas where the housing stock is old and needs repairs or when people are buying foreclosures and short sales," says Stephen Adamo, president of Weichert Financial Services in Morris Plains, N.J.
+"We've seen tremendous growth in the use of these loans across the country, especially in areas where the housing stock is old and needs repairs or when people are buying foreclosures and short sales," says Stephen Adamo, president of Weichert Financial Services in Morris Plains, N.J.

 The 203(k) loan is a boon for cash-strapped homeowners who either cannot or do not want to tap their home equity.
 It also offers an alternative to borrowers struggling to find other sources of financing.